Inisheer: History

 In 1885 a burial site called Cnoc Raithní was discovered which dates back to 1500 BC.
 This is the earliest evidence of human settlement of the island.

-Saint Caomhán, the patron saint of Inisheer, according to some traditions, was the elder brother of Kevin of Glendalough.
-The ruins of Teampall Chaomháin in Inisheer cemetery have to be uncovered annually as the floor of it is well below the level of the sand.
+Saint Caomhán, the patron saint of Inisheer, according to some traditions, was the elder brother of Kevin of Glendalough in County Wicklow.
+The ruins of the 10th century Teampall Chaomháin in Inisheer cemetery have to be uncovered annually as the floor of it is well below the level of the sand.
 In the Middle Ages, the island was ruled by the O'Brien dynasty who provided most of the Kings of Thomond.
 This rule was exercised before the Anglo-Irish settled in Connacht in the 1230s.

 The Tribes of Galway paid the O'Briens an annual tribute of twelve tuns of wine "in consideration of their protection and expenses in guarding the bay and harbour of Galway against pirates and coast plunderers."
 The remains of the 14th-century 'O'Brien's Castle' are sited near the island's highest point.
 In 1582 the O'Flahertys of Connemara captured it.
 Today O'Flahertys still live on the island.
 In 1652 it was given to the Cromwellian invasion force and the O'Flahertys were defeated.
 They saw no use for it and the castle was partially dismantled, it has been unoccupied since.

 The cargo vessel MV Plassy, which was shipwrecked off Inis Oírr on 8 March 1960, has since been thrown above the high tide mark at Carraig na Finise on the island by strong Atlantic waves.
 The wreck features in the opening credits of the TV show Father Ted.

-A group of local Islanders, the Inisheer Rocket Crew, rescued the entire crew from the stricken vessel using a breeches buoy; an event captured in a pictorial display at the National Maritime Museum in Dún Laoghaire.
+On the night of the wrecking, a young boy on the island spotted the grounded ship and ran to the village, where the alarm was raised.
+Approximately sixty islanders, including the Inisheer Rocket Crew, rescued the entire crew from the stricken vessel using a breeches buoy; an event captured in a pictorial display at the National Maritime Museum in Dún Laoghaire.